EloiStree/2024_01_18_EloiLabWowAddon/README.md

     ELP.Print("Read me: https://github.com/EloiStree/HelloWarcraftQAXR");
     ELP.EndLine("- /elwrite : write a note to keep between players");
     ELP.EndLine("- /elread : read a note to keep between players");
-    ELP.EndLine("- /elcheck : display memory state");
     ELP.EndLine("- /elshow : show info");
     ELP.EndLine("- /elhide : hide info");
-    ELP.EndLine("- /elstart : Start to work and continue when you reload");
-    ELP.EndLine("- /elstop : Stop to work and need start to continue after reload");
-    ELP.EndLine("- /eltag : Put that address tag in the memory");
-    ELP.EndLine("- /elindex : Put the index Tag in the memory");
-    ELP.EndLine("- /eltype : Put the type in the memory");
-    ELP.EndLine("- /elvalue : Put the value in the memory");
-    ELP.EndLine("- /elautotagon : While modulo around 4 tag type value");
-    ELP.EndLine("- /elautotagoff : Stop debug mode (require manual now)");
     ELP.EndLine("- /elserver eu|us|?? : Set the server you are on for link generation");
     ELP.EndLine("- /elplayerinfoappend : Append in the clipboard information about the target and mouseover") ELP.EndLine("- /elplayerinfo : Set in the clipboard information about the target and mouseover")